AllBitsEqual/articles/articles/2021/2021-01-18_Series-DiscordBot-02.md

 } = getDiceResult(args)
 ```

-The realy interesting part here is the embedded message provided by discordJS.
-There is a lot of stuff you can add to an embed and there are even multiple ways to achieve the same result when defining the fields (read the docs) but for now we will restrict ourselves to the title, colour and content fields.
+The really interesting part here is the embedded message provided by discordJS.
+There is a lot of stuff you can add to an embed and there are even multiple ways to achieve the same result when defining the fields (read the docs) but for now, we will restrict ourselves to the title, colour and content fields.

 ```javascript
 // File: src/commands/dice.js